bemozi/bemozi.github.io/README.md

 #### Method B: Command Line (Automatic Updates)

-This method ensures Chrome is kept up-to-date **automatically** with your system:
+This method ensures Chrome is kept up-to-date **automatically** with your system updates:

 1. Open the **Terminal** (press Ctrl+Alt+T) to download the package key and add the Google repository: